Would Benjamin Netanyahu be arrested in Germany? – DW – 11/22/2024

 Would Benjamin Netanyahu be arrested in Germany?November 22, 2024

-The German minority government of the Social Democratic Party (SPD) and the Greens would definitely have preferred to avoid the issue, even though they should have seen it coming a long time ago: The International Criminal Court in The Hague has issued arrest warrants for Israel Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant.
-The court justified its decision saying it had found sufficient evidence indicating that both were complicit in crimes against humanity and war crimes as part of Israel's ongoing offensive in the Gaza Strip and Hamas' October 7, 2023 attacks on Israel.
-An arrest warrant was also issued for Hamas military leader Mohammed Deif with the same charges.
+The German minority government made up of the Social Democratic Party (SPD) and the Greens would definitely have preferred to avoid the issue, even though they should have seen it coming a long time ago: The International Criminal Court in The Hague issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and his former Defense Minister Yoav Gallant.
+The court justified its decision, saying it had found sufficient evidence indicating that both were complicit in crimes against humanity and war crimes as part of Israel's ongoing offensive in Gaza.
+The military campaign began after Gaza-based group Hamas' October 7, 2023, attack on Israel.
+An arrest warrant was also issued for Hamas military leader Mohammed Deif with the same charges, even though Israel says it killed Deif in July.

 Germany is regarded as one of the biggest supporters of the International Criminal Court in The Hague, which began its activities in July 2002 and is supported by 124 states.
 However, it does not include globally important states such as the US or Russia.

-What is important in the current case is that the court has means of enforcing the arrest warrants itself.
-However, its member states — including Germany — are formally obliged to take wanted persons into custody should they enter their borders.
+What is important in the current case is that the court has no means of enforcing the arrest warrants itself.
+Member states — including Germany — are formally obliged to take wanted persons into custody should they cross their borders.

 As in Baerbock's statement, the word "examination" appears here, too, which is what the government now plans to carry out.
 And it goes on to say: "Further action will be taken only once Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant are expected to visit Germany."